ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configurations/dom-configuration.md

+---
+layout: default
+title: Container & DOM Configuration
+parent: Configurations
+nav_order: 2
+---

+# Container & DOM Configuration

+Container and DOM configuration options allow you to control how and where the Autosuggest container is rendered in the DOM.
+These settings help align Autosuggest with your application’s markup structure, styling conventions, and testing requirements.

+---

-1.4 containerTag (String, Optional)
+## containerTag
+{: .d-inline-block }
+String
+{: .label }
+Optional
+{: .label .label-blue }

-This configuration defines the HTML tag used to create the autosuggestion container element in the DOM.
-It allows you to control the semantic structure of the rendered autosuggest container based on your application’s markup requirements.
+Defines the HTML tag used to create the autosuggestion container element.
+This allows you to choose a semantic HTML tag that best fits your layout or accessibility requirements.

-Default: "div"

-Examples: "div", "section", "ul"

-Use this option when you want the autosuggest container to be rendered using a specific HTML tag for styling, accessibility, or layout consistency.
+### Default Value